-Whenever street food of Kuala Lumpur is mentioned, tourist guide books will be quick to direct you to infamous food street Jalan Alor.
+Whenever street food of Kuala Lumpur is mentioned, tourist guide books will be quick to direct you to famous food street Jalan Alor.
 However, any local will know that this smoky street filled with hawker stalls is largely a big tourist trap with hawkers ready to charge you that extra ringgit.
-Instead, head to the some of the top food streets around Kuala Lumpur and you will be thanking us!
+Instead, head to some of the top food streets around Kuala Lumpur and you will be thanking me!

 1. Jalan Petaling, or Chinatown

 You may know Jalan Petaling is the place to head to for knock-off designer shoes, bags, perfumes and souvenirs of every size and shape imaginable.
 However, there is also a great variety of Chinese food to satisfy your hunger after the long hours of browsing this street.
 To name a few; roast duck at Sze Ngan Chye (which means 4-eyed boy in Cantonese) to wanton noodles at Koon Kee and Hainanese chicken rice at Kam Kee and Nam Heong, Jalan Petaling won’t disappoint.
 It is one of the best food streets in town, for its location alone.